Earthy!: Reception

 Earthy! made little sales impact at the time of its release, but Darin still went ahead with a follow-up entitled Golden Folk Hits.

+On release, New Record Mirror enjoyed "Bobby's own particular swinging style of Folk Music."

+Hunter Nigel of Disc said the album showed "Bobby moves through gospel, spirituals, and latin territory for the set."

+Billboard notes "Darin sings them with the excitment he always bring to his material."

+Cashbox stated that "Darin comes up with a program of folk and country tunes to give further evidence of his versatility."

-On release, Variety wrote in their review that "Bobby Darin's vocal versatility is spotlighted again in this all-folksong roundup.
+Variety wrote in their review that "Bobby Darin's vocal versatility is spotlighted again in this all-folksong roundup.
 With the help of arranger-conductor Walter Raim, Darin's folk fling emerges as a standout package that's not limited to the folknik circuit alone."

 In his Allmusic review, critic Richie Unterberger wrote “It's a solid folk-pop effort, though the arrangements and singing can get a little hokey at times.”